exakat/exakat/docs/Configuration.rst

 Project Configuration
 ---------------------

+Project configuration are were the project specific configuration are stored.
+For example, the project name, the ignored directories or its external libraries are kept.
+Configurations only affect one project and not the others.

 Project configuration file are called 'config.ini'.
 They are located, one per project, in the 'projects/&lt;project name&gt;/config.ini' file.